Home » FAQs

 Personal Injury Protection (PIP) coverage will pay out lost wages in the meantime.
 Short-term or long-term disability benefits can also help for workplace injuries.
 Whichever coverage you choose, keep in mind that the insurance company will need to be reimbursed once you receive your settlement check.

-At Ross Moore Law, our Atlanta personal injury lawyers work on a contingency fee basis.
+At Ross Moore Law, our personal injury lawyers work on a contingency fee basis.
 That means you do not pay anything until we win your case.
 If you don’t receive a settlement, you don’t owe us anything!
 Like most personal injury law firms, we will collect a percentage of your settlement once your case concludes, typically around 30% to 33% This percentage may be higher if your case goes to trial.

 Selecting the right car accident attorney is crucial to the success of your case.
 At Ross Moore Law, we are committed to putting your needs first and working tirelessly to obtain the compensation you are entitled to.

 If your accident was minor and did not result in any injuries, you may be able to file a claim and handle the process on your own.
-But if your car crash resulted in injury or significant vehicle damage, it is best to see legal representation from an Atlanta car accident lawyer.
+But if your car crash resulted in injury or significant vehicle damage, it is best to see legal representation from a car accident lawyer.

 Our team will help maximize the compensation you receive, offering trusted legal advice each step of the way.